scikit-image/scikit-image/INSTALL.rst

   # Make sure that pip is up to date
   pip install --upgrade pip
   # Install all development and runtime dependencies of scikit-image
-  pip install -r <(cat requirements/*.txt)
+  pip install -r requirements.txt
   # Build and install scikit-image from source
-  pip install -e . -vv
+  pip install -e . -vv  ## TODO: to be updated for meson (see meson.md)
   # Test your installation
-  pytest skimage
+  pytest --pyargs skimage

 On Windows, please use ``skimage-dev\Scripts\activate`` on the activation step.